How an omnichannel strategy can impact your sales team

 The usual channels included are search, websites, mobile apps, social media, phone and emails.
 Face-to-face meetings and printed documents can also be included from time to time.

-The fact that a customer values being able to interact through various channels with the same company without being forced to repeat himself is a key factor that explains why companies implement an omnichannel strategy.
+The fact that a customer values being able to interact through various channels with the same company without being forced to repeat themselves is a key factor that explains why companies implement an omnichannel strategy.

 Marketing departments were often the first to see the real value behind an omnichannel strategy but we tend to see more and more sales departments implementing similar strategies as well.